Wrong answer, try again: changing the way tests are given

 The cost of stress to our nation is so great that its price is measured in the hundreds of billions of dollars.
 The cost to the individual is measured in worry, disease, lower quality of life and early death.

 Learning from ones mistakes has been at the heart of so much of the knowledge we have gained in science, arts, literature, and mathematics.
-What we will be telling students will be: ‘As long as you take the time to learn why you got the wrong answer, you will get a second chance at the question so you can learn from your mistake without being punished for it’.
+Changing the way tests are given to enable students to learn from their mistakes sends this message: ‘As long as you take the time to learn why you got the wrong answer, you will get a second chance at the question so you can learn from your mistake without being punished for it’.

 The new way can include a feedback system whereby a wrong answer on a test generates a lesson teaching the concept, and then the very same question—the one missed the first time—is given to the student again.